AlexHill/djpj/README.rst

 ------------------------------

 First, make sure the views you're PJAXing return TemplateResponse__.
-DjPj works by changing the way your templates are rendered, so it doesn't work with pre-rendered ``HttpResponse``s.
+DjPj works by changing the way your templates are rendered, so it won't work with a pre-rendered ``HttpResponse``.

 __ https://docs.djangoproject.com/en/dev/ref/template-response/